 Evidence of completed academic credentials might be requested from the Admissions Committee after a preliminary review of the application.
 Submission requirements vary, and applicants should refer to guidelines set by the individual credential evaluation service.
 Acceptable evaluation services include Educational Credential Evaluators, Inc. (ECE); Josef Silny and Associates, Inc.; or World Educational Services (WES).
 Evaluations conducted by other National Association of Credential Evaluation Services (NACES) approved members will be considered.
 International students must apply electronically as well as supply all supporting documents to the Office of Admissions, allowing sufficient time for the admissions review and visa process to be completed.

 Insurance Requirements for International Students

 International students at West Chester University are required to carry adequate health insurance in the United States that is effective for all periods of time the student has been authorized to be in the United States by an immigration document issued by the University.
 Health insurance policies must be purchased through a company that sells insurance in the United States.
 West Chester University complies with the coverage standards set forth by the Department of State which must be met by all insurance policies.
-Information about the minimum standards is available at the Center for International Programs Office, 610-436-3515.
+Information about the minimum standards is available at the Global Engagement Office, 610-436-3515.

-To assure compliance with the insurance requirement, all international students must come to the Center for International Programs (CIP) by August 31st of each academic year (January 31st for students entering spring semester).
-At the CIP, students may obtain information as to the amount of insurance required and the means of obtaining coverage to meet the insurance requirement.
+To assure compliance with the insurance requirement, all international students must come to the Global Engagement Office (GEO) by August 31 of each academic year (January 31 for students entering spring semester).
+At the GEO, students may obtain information as to the amount of insurance required and the means of obtaining coverage to meet the insurance requirement.